1. Controller responsible for data processing and its data protection officer

 - to speed up the processing of your requests.

-The table below lists all the cookies we use:
+The outline below lists all the cookies we use:

 Can I decide whether or not cookies are used?